reetu95/realtime-inventory-lakehouse/README.md

   of truth.
 - **Secrets:** Kafka credentials are now provisioned into Azure Key Vault via Terraform (see Week 4).
-The Free Edition notebooks still use constants because Free Edition cannot read the vault.
+The Free Edition notebooks still use constants because Free Edition cannot read the vault. dbt credentials live in `~/.dbt/profiles.yml`, outside the repo.

 ## Repo structure